Reno (Nev.) -- History

 Found in 7 Collections and/or Records:

-Abstract Anecdotal biograpahy by an unknown author of Raymond I. "Pappy" Smith, owner of Harold's Club in Reno, Nevada, describes Smith's personality, Reno and the gambling industry in the 1930s-1960s, Harold's Club clientele, and Smith's personal life.
+Raymond I. "Pappy" Smith (1887-1967) owned the Harold's Club in Reno, Nevada.
+The collection contains an anecdotal biography by an unknown author that describes Smith's personality, Reno, and the gambling industry in the 1930s-1960s, Harold's Club clientele, and Smith's personal life.